-A client may request that an enforcement decision made by a safety officer be reviewed by the provincial safety manager within 30 days of receipt of the decision.
-To request a review, complete and send the Safety Manager Review Request Form 1077 to any Technical Safety BC regional office.
+Review: You can request that an enforcement decision be reviewed by the provincial safety manager within 30 days of receipt of the decision.
+To request a review you must complete and send us the Safety Manager Review Request form 1077.

-To challenge a decision made by a provincial safety manager, including a review of a safety officer decision, an appeal must be filed within 30 days of receipt of the safety manager's decision to the Safety Standards Appeal Board.
-This is an independent body authorized to hear appeals of certain Technical Safety BC decisions.
-To commence an appeal or find further information on the appeal process, visit the Safety Standards Appeal Board website.
+Appeal: To challenge a decision made by a provincial safety manager, an appeal must be filed within 30 days of receipt to the Safety Standards Appeal Board.
+This is an independent body authorized to hear appeals of certain decisions that we make.

 The above applies to all of our technologies with the exception of railways, which is governed under the Railway Safety Act.